Broken Bone or Bad Sprain? Know the Right Next Step.

 Home

 You are in pain, so keep it simple.
-First we check swelling, blood flow, and alignment.
-Then X-ray.
-Then clear plan in the same visit.
-Most fractures do not need surgery.
+First we check swelling, skin condition, blood flow, nerve function, and alignment.
+Then X-ray if needed.
+Then we decide whether clinic care is safe or hospital care is better.
+Many stable fractures do not need surgery.

 What are common fracture symptoms?